Projects

 • Mood Distribution — Real-time breakdown across 11 emotions: Hype, Funny, Love, Toxic, Sad, Calm, Angry, Cringe, Wholesome, Confused, Neutral.

-• Consensus Bubbles — Size shows frequency; color shows dominant mood.
+• Consensus Bubbles — Bubble size shows frequency; bubble color reflects the dominant mood for that cluster of messages.

-• Keyword Web — Top terms and phrases currently trending in chat.
+• Keyword Web — Top terms and phrases currently trending in chat, updated continuously.

-• Approval Meter & Dissent — Instant gauge of positive vs. negative sentiment.
+• Approval Meter & Dissent — Instant gauge of positive vs. negative sentiment ratio.

 • Mood Timelines — Linear and log-scale views of how the chat mood evolves over time.

-• Live Feed & Standout Messages — Adjustable live message view with highlights.
+• Live Feed & Standout Messages — Adjustable live message view with message highlights for unusual or high-signal posts.

-• Dashboard Metrics — Total messages, rate (msg/s), queue, dropped, bot activity, and user count.
+• Dashboard Metrics — Total messages, rate (msg/s), queue depth, dropped count, bot activity percentage, and unique user count.

-• Customizable Settings — Max timeline points, interval, label sizes, and quick presets.
+• Customizable Settings — Max timeline points, update interval, label sizes, and quick preset configurations for different stream sizes.

 Full MoodRadar dashboard showing mood distribution, consensus bubbles, and timelines during a live Twitch stream